 PARENT VOLUNTEERS ARE ALWAYS NEEDED AND APPRECIATED!

-THE THIRD TUESDAYS OF EACH MONTH 6:30 P.M.
+THE THIRD WEDNESDAYS OF EACH MONTH 6:30 P.M.
 Cave Spring High School

 WE HOPE TO SEE YOU SOON!

 Congratulations on becoming a member of the 2019-2020 Cave Spring High School Band program.
 The commitment of the individual members of any organization is vital to its success.
 The Cave Spring High School music program has a commitment to each member to insure the success of every student maximizing their potential as a musician and individual.
 Our goal is to maintain a music program of the highest quality.
 The cornerstone of our program is discipline and excellence, and is fostered through our student leadership, positive attitude, and determination.
 Your commitment to excellence is crucial to our success.